-- 1 doesn't belong because it is the only number that is not a multiple of 5 (or the only number that doesn't include the digit 5). - 5 doesn't belong because it is the only single digit divisible by 5. (or the only prime number.) - 45 doesn't belong because it is the only number that is a multiple of 9 (or the only twodigit number). - 150 doesn't belong because it is the only even number (or the only multiple of 10, the only three-digit number).
+- 1 doesn't belong because it is the only number that is not a multiple of 5 (or the only number that doesn't include the digit 5). - 45 doesn't belong because it is the only number that is a multiple of 9 (or the only twodigit number). - 150 doesn't belong because it is the only even number (or the only multiple of 10, the only three-digit number).